OctaDist/OctaDist.github.io/development.md

 ### Introduction

 OctaDist is written entirely in Python 3 binding to Tkinter GUI platform.
+It is available for on Windows, Linux, and macOS for 32/64-bit systems.
-In fact, it can be divided into two versions as different types of uses: a graphical user interface (GUI) version and a command line interface (CLI) version.
+It is divided into two versions as different types of uses: a graphical user interface (GUI) version and a command line interface (CLI) version.
 The former is mainly developed for the end-users, who are not familiar with Linux command, while the latter is appropriate for the end-users and programmer who are working with CLI, for example, on Linux or macOS.

-It is available for on Windows, Linux, and macOS for 32/64-bit systems.

 ### Code maintenance